UTSA vs. UTEP NCAA Football Odds, Plays and Insights | November 6, 2021

 UTSA Stats and Trends

-- UTSA is 7-1 against the spread and 8-0 overall this season when the team notches more than 20.4 points.
+- UTSA is 7-1 against the spread and 8-0 overall this season when the team puts up more than 20.4 points.

-- UTSA is 7-1 against the spread and 8-0 overall when the team picks up more than 295.6 yards.
+- When UTSA picks up more than 295.6 yards, the team is 7-1 against the spread and 8-0 overall.

-- The Roadrunners have seven giveaways this season, while the Miners have 13 takeaways .
+- The Roadrunners have turned the ball over seven times this season, six fewer than the Miners have forced (13).

 - Find the latest spread and moneyline odds for UTSA at SISportsbook.